maurobio/rdelta/README.md

-# DeltaR
+# RDelta
 Parse and Query DELTA-Format Taxonomic Descriptions.

-Provides an R interface to the tDelta C++ library for parsing     DELTA (***DE**scription **L**anguage for **TA**xonomy*) format files.
+Provides an R interface to the 'tDelta' C++ library for parsing     DELTA (***DE**scription **L**anguage for **TA**xonomy*) format files (<https://freedelta.sourceforge.net>).
 Supports loading character lists, item descriptions, and specifications, with efficient searching and matching of items based on character values.
-It also supports the generation of indentification keys, diagnoses, natural-language descriptions,    and clustering and ordination analyses by means of the DELTA programs CONFOR, KEY, and DIST.
+It also supports the generation of identification keys, diagnoses, natural-language descriptions,    and clustering and ordination analyses by means of the DELTA programs CONFOR, KEY, and DIST.